.17 Rimfire Rifle Accuracy Test Results

 Our .17 M2 ammunition is limited to just the Hornady brand using a 17 grain V-MAX bullet at an advertised MV of 2100 fps.
 The Anschutz 1502 D HB is the only .17 M2 caliber rifle included in these results; all other rifles are .17 HMR caliber.

 .17 rimfire rifles are normally tested with a good quality telescopic sight set at a magnification of nine power or higher.
 All recorded groups are fired from a Caldwell Lead Sled rifle rest sitting on a solid bench rest at an outdoor rifle range.
 These are 5-shot groups fired at 100 yard targets.

 A steadily mounting accumulation of data makes the following list possible.
 We will continue to update this list as new rifles are reviewed and additional data becomes available.
 Following are the Average Overall Group Size test results for the various .17 caliber rimfire rifles reviewed by Guns and Shooting Online (measured in inches).

 AVERAGE OVERALL GROUP SIZE TEST RESULTS

 Remember, the above accuracy results are averages with all brands of ammunition tested.
 If the rifles are compared based on the average group size achieved with their favored brand of ammo the results are as follows.

 AVERAGE GROUP SIZE WITH MOST ACCURATE BRAND OF AMMUNITION

 * We tested two different Marlin Model 917VS and Ruger K77/17VMBBZ rifles.

-Note: Complete reviews of all of these rifles can be found on the Product Review Page.
+Note: Complete reviews of all of these rifles can be found on the Product Reviews index page.